conversational-ai-in-practice/playbook/README.md

 * For the `Webhook URL` field, enter the URL copied from the ngrok output on your CLI
 * Add `/handle` to the end of the URL - it should look like this: `https://c837-71-214-89-22.ngrok.io/handle`
 * Click `Save`

+**TAKE NOTE** - if you are using the free version of ngrok, the URL will change from day-to-day.
+So you will need to go back into the Webhook configuration and update the URL with the new value from ngrok.